TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

 2. The TRANSPORT CUSTOEMR does not see the TRAVEL BASKET : he directly arrives on payment interface.

 - **Offer hold for approval**
-1. The TRANSPORT CUSTOMER is welling to purchase for a group of travellers, more numerous than what it is proposed.
-He does a specific group offer request.
+1. The TRANSPORT CUSTOMER is welling to purchase for a group of travellers, more numerous than what it is proposed in the catalogue.
+He does a specific group offer request by e-mail for a group quotation.
+2. The retailer does the request to relevant distributor(s) with group-related contraints.
+The pruchase process is put in stand-by.
+3. An agent/ maany agents do the qutotation and reply by e-mail.

 - **Group quotation with dedicated group process**
 1. The TRANSPORT CUSTOMER